chinlinCHEN/event_detector/README.md

 ## Event detection cirteria
 ### Parameters:
-1. kinx_factor: determine the starting of an event and avoiding from the steepest point.
-It is more physiological and inspired from action potential kinx.
+1. kink_factor: determine the starting of an event and avoiding from the steepest point.
+It is more physiological and inspired from action potential .
 2. shortest_evt_dur (sec): the criteria to filter out too short event
 3. longest_evt_dur (sec): the range of the event, not a criteria
 4. raw_thrsld: the criteria on amplitude of the normalized trace to filter out false-detective fluctuation.